 “My daddy didn’t like lactose, and neither did my daddy’s daddy.” says Cletus Brigsby, a blind author who tours the country espousing anti-lactose sentiment.
 “It’s inferior!” this type of ideology is common in the lactose intolerant community, and is the very thing social justice warriors want to put a stop to.

 “Look, we understand that a lot of people grew up lactose intolerant, but it’s an outdated mode of thinking.
 We as a society have to change those beliefs.
 We need to evolve, and show people that lactose is just a disaccharide.” says Michael Simpson, a spokesperson for MALI (Millennials Against Lactose Intolerance).

-“Never.” says Brigsby, when asked if there is any chance he’d ever change his mind.
+“Never.” says Brigsby, when asked if there’s any chance he would change his mind.
 “Lactose literally makes my stomach turn.” you can see the anger in his face when he mentions the compound.

 In order to bring awareness to the issue, social justice warriors across the country march through the streets with picket signs in hand.
 And they say they won’t stop until every man woman and child drops their prejudice against Lactose.